Year 5

 • practising reading fluency

-• completing consolidation exercises for mathematics
+• completing consolidation activities for Mathematics

 • practising sports skills